zhangxin00/segscope/E2-Enhancing_Spectral/README.md

 ./main
 ```

 Expected results are as follows.
 The program outputs the error rate of original spectral(%), speed, channel_capacity, number of interrupted measuments, and the error rate of our **enhanced spectral**(%).
+Clearly, SegScope reduces the error rate from 0.559% to 0.098%.
 ```
 0.559,53889,51200.8,irq=750 ,after_filter:0.098
 ```